 Many CoQ10 supplements simply take ubiquinol and slap it into a capsule for you to take.
 While it would make sense for CoQ10 to increase mitochondrial CoQ10 concentrations, in reality, it's not that effective.

-CoQ10 is an oily sticky molecule that is very hard to transport across cellular membranes – it's therefore difficult for your body to absorb.
+CoQ10 is a large, oily, sticky molecule that is very hard to transport across cellular membranes – it's therefore difficult for your body to absorb.
 Mitochondria create CoQ10 internally for this very reason - because if it was made externally, it would have a tough time getting inside the mitochondria.
 This is also true for standard CoQ10 supplements - they find it difficult to get inside the mitochondria from the outside due to their large molecule size.
-Imagine trying to get through a window much smaller than you - it would be a struggle, to say the least!
+Imagine trying to get through a window much smaller than you - it would be a struggle, to say the least! ⁣

-MitoQ is a miniaturized and positively charged form of CoQ10 – it's a human health breakthrough due to its unique bioavailability formula.
-Our mitochondria are negatively charged (remember positive and negative charges attract!) so MitoQ is actively drawn into the mitochondria hundreds of times more effectively than regular CoQ10 - making it an exciting product in the world of health, wellbeing and sport.
-Clinical trials have shown that taking MitoQ can help athletes experience improved athletic performance within time trials, recover better from exercise and can also support cardiovascular health.
+MitoQ is a miniaturized and positively charged form of CoQ10.
+Our mitochondria are negatively charged (remember positive and negative charges attract!) so MitoQ is actively drawn into the mitochondria hundreds of times more effectively than regular CoQ10.⁣ This process means that MitoQ is one of the most bioavailable mitochondrial antioxidants available.

 Conclusion